 - Iceland

-It's again worth noting, however, that this Secure Core feature is not accessible unless you subscribe to one of the two most expensive Proton VPN plans.
+It's again worth noting, however, that this Secure Core feature is not accessible unless you subscribe to a paid Proton VPN plan.

 While the Proton VPN approach to server security is impressive, so is the ExpressVPN approach.
 The fact that the ExpressVPN approach applies to every server in their network and is included for all users gives it an edge.